Poolsarr/Poolsarr/README.md

-👋 Hi there!
+👋 Hey!
+My name is **Miłosz** and here's my projects stash (mostly private 🤷).

 I'm a multi-passionate creator exploring the universe of code, sound, and style. 🌌

-## About Me

-Hey,
-My name is **Miłosz** and here's my projects stash (mostly private 🤷)

 - 🐍 **Python Scripting:** I love automating tasks and building tools with Python.
 You'll find a collection of my scripts here, designed to make life a little easier.
 - 🎶 **Music Production:** I'm passionate about crafting sounds and exploring the art of music.
 Expect some audio experiments and maybe a tune or two. 🎧